dtcenter/METplus-Training/docs/Tutorial/v5.0/Basic_Verification_Statistics_Review.rst

 .. image:: ../figure/5.0_Tutorial_stats_RMSE_eq.png
    :alt:

 Similar to MSE, RMSE penalizes larger error magnitudes than smaller ones, and like MSE, RMSE provides no information on the sign (positive or negative) of the errors.
-It has the same range of values as MSE and a perfect forecast score would be an RMSE of zero. `See how to use these statistics in METplus! `_
+It has the same range of values as MSE and a perfect forecast score would be an RMSE of zero. :ref:`See how to use these statistics in METplus! <METplus_sol_cont_fcst_verif>`.

 **STANDARD DEVIATIONS**